Getting Started With Radegast: A User Guide for the Blind and Visually Impaired

 Second Life is a virtual world that functions much like the real world.
 There are towns, businesses, clubs, theme parks, non-profit organizations, educational institutions, libraries, movie theaters, concert venues and scenic locations like beaches and mountain ranges.
 It offers the unique ability to explore the world from your computer.
 And for those with disabilities, Second Life can provide an unlimited source of opportunities and experiences that may not be available in the real world.
 For example, someone with developmental disabilities can own and drive a car, have a home of their own, grow a garden, or even drive a jet ski.
 For someone in a wheelchair, it offers the chance to hike through the Rocky Mountains, bike across-country, or simply walk.

-And for the blind, Second Life offers the opportunities listed above plus the ability to navigate without some of the challenges we as blind people can experience in the real world.
-Go to the mall and purchase the latest fashions with ease, browse one of the thousands of freebie shops across the world, enjoy the rides and sounds at a theme park or take in an outdoor concert or one in a grande ballroom, all on your own if you choose.
+And for the blind, Second Life offers most of the opportunities listed above plus the ability to navigate without some of the challenges we as blind people can experience in the real world.
+Go to the mall and purchase the latest fashions with ease, browse one of the thousands of freebie shops across the world, enjoy ice skating or take in an outdoor concert or one in a grande ballroom, all on your own if you choose.
 Granted, there are challenges, but in a world this complex there are bound to be challenges for everyone, even for the sighted user.
 With that said, learning Second Life takes time, patience and persistence, but it is well worth the effort.
 So we invite you to come with us and explore the world of Second Life and see what it has to offer for you.

 Note: You must be sixteen years or older to use Second Life.
 Those between the ages of sixteen and eighteen can only visit G rated sims.